jmlee337/hotswap-info/autoboot.md

 # Full Autoboot
+Full autoboot means pressing the Wii POWER button and walking away while it boots all the way into Melee.
-Full walk-away autoboot is possible and very useful to TOs.
+Of course this is very useful to TOs.
 To get set up full autoboot you will need:
 - [Slippi Nintendont](https://github.com/project-slippi/Nintendont/releases/latest), v1.13.0 (April 2025) or later.
 This version included a fix for a bug that could cause launching Melee to get stuck on a black screen before reaching the game.